‘BACK TO MY ROOTS’ PROJECT

 NOTE: At every stage of the project implementation, we must remain sensitive in the Spirit and prayerful.
 Remember that, for whatsoever good that you want to do, there will always be the “Sanballats and Tobias” that will seek to talk you down, talk you out, discredit you and distract you.
 Don’t give them a place.
 Focus on the work and get it done as unto the Lord and for the benefit of the people you have identified.

-All BMR projects are under the supervision of KIN’s Community Impact Project Officer.
+All BMR projects are under the supervision of GMIA’s Community Impact Project Officer.